Tax or charge for the removal of household waste (TEOM or REOM)

 You occupy the dwelling you own

-You will need to pay the MMET if you are in one of the following situations:
+You have to pay the MMET if you are in one of the following situations:

 If you are a homeowner and only occupy the accommodation temporarily, for short stays for example, you have to pay the TEOM.